cdktf/cdktf-provider-newrelic/docs/nrqlAlertCondition.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.41.1/docs/resources/nrql_alert_condition#id NrqlAlertCondition#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.42.0/docs/resources/nrql_alert_condition#id NrqlAlertCondition#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `ignoreOnExpectedTermination`<sup>Optional</sup> <a name="ignoreOnExpectedTermination" id="@cdktf/provider-newrelic.nrqlAlertCondition.NrqlAlertCondition.Initializer.parameter.ignoreOnExpectedTermination"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Whether to ignore expected termination of a signal when considering whether to create a loss of signal incident.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.42.0/docs/resources/nrql_alert_condition#ignore_on_expected_termination NrqlAlertCondition#ignore_on_expected_termination}

 ---